chirodip98/CNN-FROM-SCRATCH/README.md

 # CNN-FROM-SCRATCH
-The Repository is being Created to Know More about Convolution Neural Networks , and Start Building Projects from Scratch!
+To learn more about Convolution Neural Networks, Start Building Projects from Scratch, Repository is being created!

+CNN is very interesting when it comes to playing with Pictures, this project aims to predict cancer from Brain MRI images